pendo-io/pendo-mobile-sdk/migration-docs/README.md

 - [MAUI](/migration-docs/maui-2.x-to-3.x-migration.md)
 - [Flutter](/migration-docs/flutter-2.x-to-3.x-migration.md)

-Xamarin iOS and Xamarin Android are no longer supurted in 3.x.
+Xamarin iOS and Xamarin Android are no longer supported in 3.x.
 Please move to MAUI or Xamarin Forms SDKs.
 This requires creating a new Pendo App and recapturing the app pages and features.